Improved freight efficiency

 The above figure shows the three year rolling average travel speed over three key freight routes for a time series that began in 2014.

-In 2018 the inbound travel speed is faster at 61kph compared to 57 kph for outbound travel averaged over the three routes.
+In 2019 the inbound travel speed (62kph) is similar to the outbound travel speed (61 kph) averaged over the three routes.

 The dotted orange and brown lines are progression lines to the RLTP target, which is a 10% increase in travel speed compared to the 2016 baseline.